zliu/terraform/tutorials/install_redhat_openshift.md

       - **Method:** Select **Round Robin**.
    7. Click **Save**.

-   After saving your configuration, the fully qualified domain name that is assigned to your application node load balancer and the front-end port that you entered are exposed to the public.
+   After you save your configuration, the fully qualified domain name that is assigned to your application node load balancer and the front-end port that you entered are exposed to the public.

 8. Access your `nginx` app from the internet.
    ```